victor082/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store is how the data moves through the app.
+Reducers is a JS function that takes two parameter, state and action.
+Action is how we alter the state through the store.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+component state is the local state.
+Application is the global state.
+Store holds the application state, whereas the component state stays within their component.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-Thunk is a middleware.
+It allows us to modify actions before they reach the reducers.
+It gives action creators access to the dispatch and the ability to return function.

 ## Project Set Up